Read a complete statement of the Law School's Admissions Standards and Procedures.

-The Law School doesn't defer admissions.
-Any admittee who withdraws from the class must submit a new application and fee for the subsequent year for which he or she seeks admission.
+The Law School doesn't defer admissions except for persons called to military service.
+Any admittee who withdraws from the class must submit a new application for the next year for which he or she seeks admission.

-The first-year day program curriculum is mandatory, but day students who have child care responsibilities or significant health care concerns may be permitted to take a slightly reduced course load.
-The applicant must submit a written request to the assistant dean of admissions prior to registration setting forth the personal circumstance justifying the request for admission as a reduced load student.
+The first-year day program curriculum is mandatory, but, under special circumstabnces including child-care responsibilities, significant health care concerns or as part of an ADA accommodation, students may be permitted to take a slightly reduced course load.
+The applicant must submit a written request prior to registration to the assistant dean of admissions setting forth the personal circumstance justifying the request for admission as a reduced-load student.

-An applicant may request reconsideration of an adverse admissions decision by writing a letter to the assistant dean of admissions stating the specific reasons why reconsideration is merited.
+An applicant may request reconsideration of an adverse admissions decision by writing a letter to the assistant dean of admissions stating the specific reason(s) why reconsideration is merited.
 The application then will be reviewed by the Admissions Committee.
-In the past, applicants who have successfully petitioned for reconsideration are those who have submitted updated information, such as improved test scores or additional grades.
+Applicants who have successfully petitioned for reconsideration are those who have submitted updated information, such as improved test scores or additional grades.

 A transfer applicant must have completed all of the first-year day or evening courses required by his or her ABA-accredited law school.
 Transfer students are admitted to the fall term only.
 The application deadline for transfer applicants is July 1.

 A transfer applicant’s file will be considered when the Admissions Office has received all of the following: